 "Of course I did."
-Draco responded.
-"The look on, Ansem's face when I'd told him Antonious had to leave Egypt and take his hidden army of Romans with him, was a real highlight of my day.
+Draco asserted.
+"The look on Ansem's face when I told him Antonius had to leave Egypt and take his hidden army of Romans with him, was a real highlight of my day.
 You should've seen that."

 "Darn."
 Palaemon was disappointed.
 "Anything else happened?"

-The General of the Second Army decided to keep Ansem's cryptic message dealing with the Amazons a secret.
+The General of the Second Army decided to keep Ansem's cryptic message, dealing with the Amazons, a secret.
 "Nope.
-I exit after I've relayed the Conqueror's directive and Ansem concurred with them on Cleopatra's behalf."
+I made my exit after I relayed the Conqueror's directive and Ansem concurred with them on Cleopatra's behalf."

 "Does the Conqueror know of our progress?"
-Palaemon query.
+Palaemon queried.

 "I have sent a scroll to Corinth before we left Alexandria."
-Draco stated.
+Draco stated, looking at his comrade, then the sea once more.
 "She should receive it in a few days."

 Palaemon released a contented breath.
 "I can't wait to reach Greek soil."

-Palaemon stared at the aqua colored Sea.
+Palaemon stared at the aqua scenery.
 "The water is reminiscent of the Conqueror's Handmaiden's irises.
-I wonder what amazing fables she had told since we'd been gone."
+I wonder what amazing fables she's told since we'd been gone."

 Draco scoffed.
 "Are you trying to get a rise out of me, Palaemon?"